osrsbox/osrsbox-api/README.md

 ## Setup Instructions

-You can set up your local API using the following instructions.
+You can set up your own local API using the following instructions.
 These instructions are for Ubuntu 18.04 and have not been tested on other environments.
-But they are pretty generic.
+But they are pretty generic for a Docker with Docker Compose environment.

 ### Clone this Repository